rcomno/Milestone-Project-1/Journal.md

 Figure out how to pass bet into W/L func
 W/L func needs to be able to see output of random int func Order of funcs(? have to check)
-.input H/L stakes(may not do in favor of dynamic) .input Money amount
+.input H/L stakes(may not do in favor of dynamic)<- did that(kinda) instead .input Money amount x
-.random intgen for each button
+.random intgen for each button x(not sure how to take output from both and combine) .stop rig funcs after hitting num >16(probably don't need to do this)<- Modified asks for contiuned gambling after 16 .output W/L conditions
-.stop rig funcs after hitting num >16(probably don't need to do this) .output W/L conditions
+.use W/L Cons to calc money x(i think)
-.use W/L Cons to calc money
+.change money amount x(i think)
-.change money amount
+.play agian Y/N?-take winnings or continue playing? vaguliy headed in that direction pass rig funcs as var?
-.play agian Y/N?-take winnings or continue playing? pass rig funcs as var?
+Ive relized a system that Im incapable of coding that being a tracking across reloads of playr money

--css
+-css(won't get to styling no time)
 Have to figure out how render a background/effects for win-loose